Eric Dier: Style of play

 Dier can play as a midfielder, centre-back and right-back.
 It has been noted that his versatility enabled Tottenham's effective adoption of a flexible approach, allowing them to switch systems efficiently within a single match.
 Dier has said that he has mixed Portuguese and English footballing styles on his own.
 In 2018, ESPN's Mark Ogden described Dier as "more of a destroyer than a creator".

+Personal life

+Besides his British nationality, Dier also has Portuguese citizenship and therefore is a citizen of the European Union.
+In 2023, he married his girlfriend Anna Modler, a South African model who modeled for Boden clothing.
+He speaks fluent Portuguese.